incrwd/incrwd-wordpress/incrwd/readme.txt

 Incrwd rewards users for:

 * Registering to your wordrpess blog (or registering through facebook).
-* Visiting the site on frequent basis. (at least two times a week).
+* Visiting the site on frequent basis.
+* Sharing on Facebook
-* Sharing articles and posts onto Facebook and Twitter
+* Sharing on Twitter
 * Commenting on articles.
 * Liking your Facebook Page